 - Codecov – for code coverage tracking and reporting

 This gives us a full-featured automation platform – one that ensures our skill is always working.
-And it’s a complete level of assurance – thanks to Virtual Alexa and the Virtual Device SDK, we are able to ensure that things are working at both a code-level as well as a whole system.
+And it’s a complete level of assurance – thanks to our tools, we can ensure that things are working at both a code-level as well as a whole system.
 The net result is a fun little skill that is a serious showcase for automation.
 We’ll go through it, piece-by-piece, starting with our Alexa skill automation for unit testing.

-For unit-testing Alexa skills, we use our Virtual Alexa library.
+For unit-testing Alexa skills, bst test uses our Virtual Alexa library.
 Virtual Alexa emulates the behavior of Alexa and generates JSON request payloads as if they were coming from it.
-Combined with traditional unit testing tools such as Mocha or Jest, it’s a great way to ensure code quality.
+It’s already integrated with Jest, so it’s a great way to ensure code quality.
 Here is a sample test:

 Continuous Integration (CI)